networknext/next/docs/glossary_of_common_terms.md

 * **Semaphore CI** - _We use the Semaphore CI (continuous integration) build tool to build and upload artifacts and run tests for Network Next, and perform deployments to the backend.
 You can learn more at https://semaphoreci.com_

-* **Server Backend** - _The server backend refers to the service in the Network Next backend that the game server talks to (via the SDK), in order to upload near relay ping results from the client for the session, and get the current route that the session should take (if any), every 10 seconds.
+* **Server Backend** - _The server backend refers to the service in the Network Next backend that the game server talks to (via the SDK), in order to upload client relay ping results from the client for the session, and get the current route that the session should take (if any), every 10 seconds.
 It's the part that creates routes for sessions across your relay fleet._

 * **Session** - _A session is a connection between a client and server across the Network Next environment_.